Russia hits back at Obama over State of Union speech

 "The Americans have taken the course of confrontation and do not assess their own steps critically at all," Russian Foreign Minister Sergei Lavrov told a news conference.

-"Yesterday's speech by President Obama shows that at the center of the (U.S.) philosophy is only one thing: 'We are number one and everyone else has to recognize that' ...
+"Yesterday's speech by President Obama shows that at the centre of the (U.S.) philosophy is only one thing: 'We are number one and everyone else has to recognise that' ...
 It shows that the United States wants all the same to dominate the world and not merely be first among equals."

 This phase would pass, Lavrov said, but added that it would take time for U.S. thinking on its foreign policy to become less aggressive.